fractaledmind/metadata/README.md

 #### Value

-*value* is a Unicode string or integer.
+The *value* element of a query comparison can be a string or integer.
 Strings can use wildcard characters (`*` and `?`) to make the search fuzzy.
 The `*` character matches multiple characters whereas the `?` wildcard character matches a single character (*Note*: Even in the Terminal, I cannot get wildcard searches with `?` to function properly.
 I would recommend using `*` as your ony wildcard character).
 Here are some examples demonstrating how the wildcards function:
 ```
 # Matches attribute values that begin with “paris”.
 For example, matches “paris”, but not “comparison”.
 metadata.attributes.text_content == "paris*"